AntonP999/Data_Science_portfolio/README.md

 shampoo-RNN.ipynb - Feature engineering and applying RNN to very small dataset (shampoo.csv).

 Medium - The solution script for "How good is your Medium article?"
 Kaggle competition with 1.41990 public LB score (top 9%).

+DOTA - The solution script for "DOTA 2 winner prediction" competition.
+Produces a submission for 0.85360 public LB score (top 14%).